 The idea sometimes expressed that the Romans kept meticulous records from which Jesus is absent falls away.
 This is because no such test has ever been done.
 This is because no Roman records written in Roman Judea during Jesus life - meticulous or otherwise - on any subject at all have ever been found.
 Without an evidence base, no test can be done on 'meticulous Roman records'.
 Jesus has not been found to be absent from any such records.
 There are no extant records to be absent from.
 (Actually, even from the Roman war in Judea 66-73AD, not a single contemporary document survives either.
 No meticulous records.
 No contemporary reports in any author.
 Zero.
 Zilch.
 Nothing.
 You see, from the ancient world it's typical for little or nothing to survive in terms of documents.
 But no-one doubts that the Roman army fought and defeated the Jewish forces there.
 In fact, Josephus' books are the only ones written in the first century to describe the war.)

 I explain more in another blog post.
-(The said post also digresses to explain the striking absence of any Roman writings bothering to mention a certain man who wrote autobiographically that miracles accompanied his own ministry - yes, another miracle worker was spreading word about his own miracles around the Mediterranean - only to be completely ignored by all surviving Roman sources; no, it's not Jesus.
+(The said post also digresses to explain the striking absence of any Roman writings bothering to mention a certain man who wrote autobiographically that miracles accompanied his own ministry.
+Yes, another miracle worker was spreading word about his own miracles around the Mediterranean - only to be completely ignored by all surviving Roman sources.
+No, it's not Jesus.
 But that's another story.
 And it's in the other blog post.
 The point here simply being that even when we know that word got around about such an extraordinary thing in the ancient world, no surviving Roman records record the fact.)

 Since there is nothing such to test, naysayers pin their hopes of showing Jesus to be conspicuously absent by testing authors who are not a startlingly obvious case to be writing about Jesus in the first place.
 But anyway.